ComicalCache/matrix/README.md

 ---

 Blazingly fast™️ ⚡️ matrix-esque number rain, similar to [cmatrix](https://github.com/abishekvashok/cmatrix).
-Automatically resizes with your terminal and gracefully shuts down at SIGHUP, SIGINT and SIGTERM signals, resetting all color and cursor settings.
+Automatically resizes with your terminal.

 > Should work on all UNIX systems; will likely never work on Windows 🚮